MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Licensing.Flows.GraceEula

-This event is triggered when the grace End-User License Agreement (EULA) is shown in the Office client.
+This event is triggered when the grace license terms is shown in the Office client.
 The data is used to verify that the user is seeing appropriate licensing dialog in the Office client license experience (LVUX: Licensing Validation User Experience) and ensure user actions are handled appropriately.
 The grace period is a one-time, five-day free license to use the installed Office product on new PCs.
-The grace EULA is the license agreement a user must accept before activating the grace license.
+The grace license terms is the license agreement a user must accept before activating the grace license.

 The following fields are collected: